ClonyPDF home

 Brunei's ePassport follows ICAO-aligned biometric conventions.
 Your Bruneian biometric passport picture must show your full face, front-facing, with a neutral expression and both eyes clearly open.
 The head should measure about 35 mm from the chin to the top of the hair, centred in the frame, with roughly 6 mm of space above the head.

 Lighting must be even, with no shadows on the face or the white background, no red-eye, and no reflections off skin or glasses.
 Because the image becomes machine-readable data, filters, heavy retouching, and beautification effects are not acceptable, even when they look flattering on screen.
+The crop guide explains how the 10:13 ratio and head-height rule are applied together.

 Child and Infant Passport Photo Rules in Brunei